Most Popilar Things to Do in Kauai, Hawaii

 Hanalei Bay features three pristine beaches: Hanalei Beach Park, Black Pot Beach, and Waioli Beach Park.
 They all blend into each other and are more noted for their great surf breaks than for swimming.
 Along the bay, you’ll also find the mouth of the Hanalei River and the historic pier.

-Just back from the beaches are rows of waterfront restaurants and bars.
-Aside from surfing, paddleboarding, kayaking, and smaller catamarans are a great way to explore the expansive bay.
+Rows of waterfront restaurants and bars are set just back from the beaches.
+Aside from surfing, paddleboarding, kayaking, and smaller catamarans are great ways to explore the expansive bay.

 Wailua River State Park